PatchMixolydic/PatchMixolydic/README.md

 ## Welcome
 I'm Ruby Lazuli (she/her), a Rust enthusiast and backend/application developer.
 Pleased to meet you!

-I've recently started moving my projects to [Codeberg](https://codeberg.org/PatchMixolydic) and [a self-hosted Git forge](https://git.patchmixolydic.com).
+I've moved most of my active projects to [Codeberg](https://codeberg.org/PatchMixolydic) and [a self-hosted Git forge](https://git.patchmixolydic.com).
 Feel free to have a look!

 ### Current projects